madi/FOSS4G2023_Prizren_Kosovo/README.md

 * [Table 6.
 Virtual infrastructures](https://github.com/madi/FOSS4G2023_Prizren_Kosovo/blob/main/Table6_Virtual_infrastructures.md): they place additional layers on top of existing platforms with the goal to facilitate data access and increase the discoverability of and interoperability between such platforms;

 * [Table 7.
 Initiatives and programmes](https://github.com/madi/FOSS4G2023_Prizren_Kosovo/blob/main/Table7_Initiatives_and_programmes.md): EO-related, publicly funded programmes.

+## How to contribute

+The lists of platforms that we identified is by no means exhaustive.
+If you think we missed something, please, make a pull request.